 The original church was destroyed during the Civil War in the late 1930s.
-At the time, Catholic Church supported the dictator General Franco, and just after the war, Guardia civil (Franco’s police force) were gathered at the sanctuary to protect it from the republican forces.
-The republicans decided to use the opportunity of having so many enemy soldiers gathered in the same place and bombed the sanctuary killing everyone at the site and destroying the church.
+At the time, the Catholic Church supported the dictator General Franco, and just after the war, Guardia civil (Franco’s police force) were gathered at the sanctuary to protect it from the republican forces.
+The Republicans decided to use the opportunity of having so many enemy soldiers gathered in the same place and bombed the sanctuary killing everyone at the site and destroying the church.

 The new church was built in the 70s.
 There is a plaque in front of the church that commemorates the fallen (nationalist) policemen.
 Many local people wonder why the government hasn’t removed this conspicuous nod to the dictator and his regime.